CCY-dev/EV_paper_code/README.md

-This repository holds the input data and scripts for the metabolites and miRNAs analyses in the paper "Endothelial-derived extracellular vesicles as potential mediators of impaired angiogenesis and cardiovascular disease in pediatric chronic kidney disease".
+This repository holds scripts for the metabolites and miRNAs analyses in the paper "Endothelial-derived extracellular vesicles as potential mediators of impaired angiogenesis and cardiovascular disease in pediatric chronic kidney disease".
 The description of each file is as below.

 | Name   |      Description      |
 |----------|-------------|